segmind/cral-docs/object-detection-contribute.md

 create a new branch from branch `cral-dev`.

-Suppose you want to integrate a new network called `Model` into cral.
+Suppose you want to integrate a new network called `DetectorPro` into cral.
 You need to make a new module called **Model** under **cral.object_detection** and prepare the endpoints below.

-- `ModelGenerator` - A generator based on tf.data api which takes in a ModelConfig Object and tfrecord paths, to creates groundtruths from them
+- `DetectorProGenerator` - A generator based on tf.data api which takes in a ModelConfig Object and tfrecord paths, to creates groundtruths from them
-- `ModelConfig` - A class which stores all model specific hyper parameters
+- `DetectorProConfig` - A class which stores all model specific hyper parameters
-- `loss` - the default loss function
+- `DetectorPro_loss` - the default loss function
 - `log_model_config_params` - a function which takes in an object of ModelConfig and logs it to track
 - `create_training_model` - a function which takes in a tf.keras.Model object of a backbone and an object of ModelConfig and creates the training model
 - `create_inference_model` - a function that takes in a tf.keras.Model object of the training model and converts into prediction model